The Red Balloon: Themes

-As the film was filmed in Paris after World War II, its mise-en-scène is quite dark and grey and therefore gives a depressing quality to the setting and mood.
-In contrast, the balloon's bright color acts as a symbol of hope and light within the film.
-The cluster balloon ride in the closing scene could also be said to represent a religious or spiritual analogy.
-For example, when the balloon is destroyed, its "spirit" lives on as it is transferred to all the other balloons in the city, which is said to be a metaphor for Christ.
-Themes of self-realisation and loneliness are also present in the film.
+The film, set in post-World War II Paris, features a dark and grey mise-en-scène that adds a somber tone to the setting and mood.
+In contrast, the bright red balloon serves as a symbol of hope and light throughout the film.
+The cluster balloon ride in the final scene can also be interpreted as a religious or spiritual metaphor.
+For example, when the balloon is destroyed, its "spirit" seems to live on through all the other balloons in the city, which some view as a metaphor for Christ.
+Themes of self-realization and loneliness are also present in the film.

-The theme of innocence is persistent and is one of the main focuses of the film.
-Through a child's gaze, a cynical world is transformed into an almost magical one, highlighting the power of the innocence and imagination of children.
+Additionally, the theme of innocence is a central focus, as the film shows how a cynical world is transformed into a magical one through the eyes of a child, highlighting the power of innocence and imagination.

-In addition, authors such as Myles P. Breen have identified the film as having thematic/stylistic qualities that are reflective of the poetic medium.
-This perspective is rationalised by Breen through quoting film theorist Christian Metz, who states, “in a poem there is no story line, and nothing intrudes between the author and the reader”.
-The film, therefore, is categorised by Breen as being a filmic poem, partially due to its loose, non-narrative structure.
+Author Myles P. Breen has identified thematic and stylistic elements in the film that reflect the qualities of poetry.
+Breen supports this view by quoting film theorist Christian Metz, who states, "In a poem, there is no story line, and nothing intrudes between the author and the reader."
+Breen categorizes the film as a "filmic poem," partly due to its loose, non-narrative structure.

-Though both poems and the film could arguably be said to have a narrative.

 Production

-The film serves as a color record of the Belleville area of Paris, which had fallen into decay by the 1960s, prompting the Parisian government to demolish it as a slum-clearance effort.
-Part of the site was built up with housing projects; the remainder was left as wasteland for 20 years.
-Some of what is seen in the film no longer exists: one of the bakeries, the school, the famous shaped staircase situated just beyond the equally famous café "Au Repos de la Montagne", the steep steps of the passage Julien Lacroix where Pascal finds the balloon, and the empty lot where all the battles take place.
-Instead stands the Parc de Belleville.
-The apartment where Pascal lives with his mother, located at 15, rue du Transvaal, the church, known as the Église Notre-Dame-de-la-Croix de Ménilmontant, and the bus stop Pyrénées-Ménilmontant, located at the intersection of rue des Pyrénées and rue de Ménilmontant, still stand.
+The film serves as a visual record of the Belleville and Ménilmontant areas of Paris, which had fallen into decay by the 1960s.
+This decline led the Parisian government to demolish much of the area as part of a slum-clearance effort.
+While some of the site was rebuilt with housing projects, the rest remained wasteland for 20 years.
+Many of the locations featured in the film no longer exist, including one of the bakeries, the school, the famous staircase located just beyond the equally famous café "Au Repos de la Montagne," the steep steps of passage Julien Lacroix where Pascal finds the balloon, and the empty lot where many of the battles take place.
+Today, the Parc de Belleville stands in that area.
+However, some locations remain intact, such as the apartment where Pascal lives with his mother at 15, rue du Transvaal, the Église Notre-Dame-de-la-Croix de Ménilmontant, and the Pyrénées-Ménilmontant bus stop at the intersection of rue des Pyrénées and rue de Ménilmontant.

-Albert Lamorrise was a former auditor at the Institut des hautes études cinématographiques (IDHEC), and the crew that he used for the making of the film was entirely composed of IDHEC graduates.
+Lamorisse, a former auditor at the Institut des hautes études cinématographiques (IDHEC), employed a crew composed entirely of IDHEC graduates for the film.

-The main role is played by Albert Lamorrisse's son, Pascal.
-French singer Renaud and his brother play the twin brothers who appear at the end of the film, wearing red coats.
-They got the role through their uncle, Edmond Séchan, who was the director of photography for the film.
+The main role of Pascal is played by Lamorisse's son, Pascal Lamorisse.
+French singer Renaud and his brother appear at the end of the film as twin brothers in red coats.
+They were cast in the roles through their uncle, Edmond Séchan, the film's director of photography.